 - Application Deadline: April 16, 2018

-- Study Subject: Scholarship is awarded within the School of Social Work and Social Policy – Migrant Homelessness in Ireland: A Mixed Methods Study.
+- Study Subject: award is awarded within the School of Social Work and Social Policy – Migrant Homelessness in Ireland: A Mixed Methods Study.

 - Nationality: EU or non-EU students

 - The award can be taken in Ireland

 Eligible Countries: EU or non-EU students are eligible to apply.